 According to my tour guide Ellen James, Whole Foods defines the term “local” as any location within one day’s drive of the store.
 That means the truck needs to leave and return to the store within 24 hours.
 So we’re reasonably talking PA, MD, DC, VA, DE, and WV.
 If you really pushed it, perhaps NC, NJ, NY, etc. but WF knows that’s pushing it.

-Throughout the tour it was clear that deep thought and local area market research went in to the design of this facility.
+Throughout the tour it was clear that deep thought and local area market research went in to the design of this facility and hot sauce store.
 Not only will you find the traditional WF staples (salad bar, global cuisine bar, olive bar, meat counter, cheese shop, fish monger, soup station, etc.) but some additions and features specific to our regional palates.

 One such addition is the “Smoker” station, where you’ll find deliciously in-store smoked brisket, chicken, pork and traditional sides likes Carolina rice, collard greens, and mac n’ cheese.
 This station is a permanent addition to the by-the-pound bars at this location and will also be the testing spot for the new bio boxes designed to help customers with portion control.